vmware/vmware-aria-operations-integration-sdk/docs/references/mp-init.md

 Contains all necessary instructions to build a container with an HTTP server, the user's executable adapter code, and any additional dependencies specified by the user.

-### adapter_requirements.txt (file)
-This file defines all the dependencies needed by the adapter at run time.
-This file is copied onto the container where the adapter runs and used by the default Dockerfile to install dependencies into the container image.

 ### requirements.txt (file)
 This file defines all the dependencies needed for development of the adapter.
 This file does not get copied into the container image.

-### commands.cfg (file)
-This files contains a list of the commands the HTTP server can run, along with the path to the executable related to the command.
-By default, all commands are run by executing the `adapter.py` file along with a parameter that defines a command.
-For example, when the HTTP server receives a request to run a test connection, it reads the commands.cfg key for `test` and runs the process defined by the key value, `/usr/local/bin/python app/adapter.py test`.

-### app (directory)
-By default, this directory contains a template adapter.
-The template adapter collects several objects and metrics from the container that the adapter is running in, and can be used as a starting point for creating a new adapter.
-The template adapter uses [vmware-aria-operations-integration-sdk-lib](https://pypi.org/project/vmware-aria-operations-integration-sdk-lib/) to streamline the process of building adapter.
-The template adapter has comments throughout the code to help new users understand the process of creating their own adapter using the existing code.
-For additional guidance creating adapters see our `Guides` section.

 ### eula.txt (file)
 This file defines the End User License Agreement (EULA); If no EULA was provided then `mp-init` generates a template EULA.